Deguello Report: Distribution and authorship

+This led to widespread speculation about who the author could be.
+They were, from what is discussed in the document, clearly an insider, and the document had some elements of truth, e.g. several members of the far right were actually gay, and some saw it as credible, though almost no one believed its claimed origin in intelligence agents.
 Its authorship is widely contested, but it is often attributed to Robert DePugh, the founder of the far-right Minutemen revival organization.
-DePugh, suspected by other members of the far-right, denied that he was the author.
+DePugh, suspected by other far-righters, denied that he was the author.
 Kaplan deemed it to have "possibly" been written by DePugh, while George and Wilcox argued that despite his denial, it was almost certainly written by DePugh.
-They cited his past rhetoric, noting it as having his "psychological fingerprints", and called it "a virtual transcript" of his past conversations, saying the report was him getting back at his enemies, which had become at that point the entire far-right.
+They cited his past rhetoric, noting it as having his "psychological fingerprints", and called it "a virtual transcript" of his past conversations, saying the report was him getting back at his enemies, which had become at that point the entire far right.
 If it was written by DePugh, it was the first major instance of antisemitic ideology in his political ideology, whereas previously he had been mostly focused on communists.

-Some time after the Deguello Report's publication, DePugh was arrested and received a federal prison sentence for possession of child pornography.
+Besides DePugh, there are other theories.
 Peter Adams said it may have instead been written by a member of the neo-Nazi National States' Rights Party.
 Holocaust denier Keith Stimely accused fellow Holocaust denier David McCalden of authoring the report.
+A year after the distribution of the document, bulletins from the also anonymous "American Defense Group" accused the LaRouche movement organization the U.S. Labor Party of authoring Deguello; this has also never been proven, and some even accused whoever was behind the American Defense Group of being the author of Deguello.
+The report was largely forgotten several years later in the face of more pressing problems for the far right.

 The Deguello Report was included in its entirety in Jeffrey Kaplan's Encyclopedia of White Power, published by AltaMira Press in 2000.
 The only changes were the omission of the home addresses of those profiled, as they were outdated, and minor formatting changes; typos were left as they were.
 It is included as part of the book's array of primary source resources relevant to the neo-Nazi movement.
 It, with neo-Nazi Rick Cooper's "A Brief History of White Nationalism", is one of the book's two included internal "movement reports", which both attempt to trace the history of the neo-Nazi movement.
-Kaplan said of its inclusion that it was to "provide the reader with the rather jaundiced view the American radical right have of themselves".
+Kaplan said its inclusion was to "provide the reader with the rather jaundiced view the American radical right have of themselves".